wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

 To support these cases we have to add `NexmoCallEventListener` listener to the call instance and listen for call-specific events.

-Define `callEventListener` property at the top of the `MainActivity` class:
+Define the `callEventListener` property at the top of the `MainActivity` class:

 ```kotlin
 private val callEventListener = object : NexmoCallEventListener {